-Meeting the yacht for the very first time – Sea trials on the Oyster 56
+Meeting the yacht for the very first time – Sea trials on the Oyster 56.

-During the car journey I was quiet and Simon tried to make small chit-chat.
+During the car journey, I was quiet and Simon tried to make small chit-chat.
 Thankfully the transit was quick.
 Upon entering the marina, Simon nudged me and whispered, ‘there she is!’
 Sim could pick an Oyster out from thousands of different makes.
 His brain is hardwired to spot them after so many years of admiration.

 The broker showed us around and then left us to do our own thing.
 I walked around the deck first and then went down below.
-At first I was afraid to touch anything but then I started opening cupboards and looking under floor boards.
+At first, I was afraid to touch anything but then I started opening cupboards and looking under floorboards.
 We would yell up to the broker, ‘Hey Jamie – are these tools staying with the boat?” and he’d respond, ‘Everything you see is everything you get.’

-I was surprised to see all the cutlery, dishes, bedding, tools, spares and DVD’s that the owner was leaving.
+I was surprised to see all the cutlery, dishes, bedding, tools, spares, and DVD’s that the owner was leaving.
 I assumed we’d be buying just the boat.
 Simon and I kept looking at each other.
 We just didn’t know what to do with ourselves.

 Neither Simon or I knew what to look for.
 We didn’t know what to ask.
 We were completely stunned.
 Before we knew it, the time had come to leave the boat and check into the hotel.
-Sim and I found our room, brushed our teeth and then headed up to the top floor to have a drink.
-We needed to process the days events!
+Sim and I found our room, brushed our teeth, and then headed up to the top floor to have a drink.
+We needed to process the day’s events!
 Overlooking the Palma Cathedral we both sat across from each other with goofy grins.

-That evening, we went to dinner, snuck into the marina and sat by the boat staring at her in the moonlight with absolute admiration.
+That evening, we went to dinner, snuck into the marina, and sat by the boat staring at her in the moonlight with absolute admiration.
 Could it be?
 Could it be possible that we might actually call her ours?
 OMG

 I’m not sure if we slept that night.
-In the morning we woke early, went out to find breakfast and sat by the marina anticipating our next step – actually sailing the Oyster!
+In the morning we woke early, went out to find breakfast, and sat by the marina anticipating our next step – actually sailing the Oyster!

 Time to slip the lines!
-OMG, OMG, OMG
+OMG, OMG, OMG.

 The moment finally arrived for us to take the boat out.
 Hubby seemed a bit quiet and I tried to make myself look helpful.
 The owners greeted us kindly and told us to make ourselves comfortable.
 We couldn’t help but feel like we were looking at a house for sale while the owners were there – there’s that awkward feeling.

-The main sail filled with wind and we then let out the genoa
+The mainsail filled with wind and we then let out the genoa.

 I then settled in and started talking to Susie – Phil’s girlfriend.
 We had a great chat.
-I asked her about anchoring and whether she was nervous while sleeping under anchor and we chatted about finding food at the various harbours.
+I asked her about anchoring and whether she was nervous while sleeping under anchor and we chatted about finding food at the various harbors.
 I eventually started to discuss our dreams and plans and the reasons for our big adventure.

 I just couldn’t stop talking and asking questions – I was so excited.
-Ironically, Simon was quiet and looked like he was laszored by a stun gun.
+Ironically, Simon was quiet and looked like he was lasered by a stun gun.
 No – he looked like a reindeer caught in the high beams of a car.
 Hehehe

 I would tell myself, “Don’t think too much Kim…just listen to the waves.”